soasme/nim-markdown/docs/advance_usages.md

 # Not include, but a header.
 ```

 First, let's define a parser.
-All parsers are inherited from `Parser`.
+It inherits from `Parser`.

 ```nim
 import markdown